Atul-op/CodeInColorOdoo/README.md

 # 🎫 Quick Desk – Ticketing & Support System

-Quick Desk is a robust role-based ticketing system designed for managing internal support queries or customer issues with features like threaded conversations, email notifications, and upvote/downvote voting.
+Quick Desk is a robust role-based ticketing system designed for managing internal support queries or customer issues with features like threaded conversations, React-Toaster, and upvote/downvote voting.
 Ideal for both enterprise and public-facing support use cases.

 ---